christopherkumar/RAG-evaluation/method3-localGPT/README.md

 - `utils.py` contains additional functionalities for logging and embedding generation.
 - Configure `constants.py` with the desired embedding and language models.
 - Execute `ingest.py` to load and process documents from your specified directories.
+- Move/Copy the `data` directory into `method3-localGPT`.
 - Run `main.py` to conduct tests and handle responses.
+- Questions are pulled from `testquestions-final.txt`.

 ## Dependencies